 Sand Creek Massacre National Historic Site, Colorado

 Built to commemorate the bloody 1864 Sand Creek Massacre, this historic site has become a major stopover site for many travelers.
-Covering over 80 miles towards Denver and 125 miles east of Pueblo, this site is symbolic, profound and spiritual.
+Covering over 80 miles toward Denver and 125 miles east of Pueblo, this site is symbolic, profound, and spiritual.
 This site features a small visitor’s center, monuments placed on a hilltop over the massacre site, two walking trails and several interpretive plaques and signage.

 Details of Sand Creek Massacre National Historic Site:

 - Sand Creek Massacre National Historic Site is open year-round, Thursday through Monday each week (closed Tuesday and Wednesday).